Phoenix Drug Crimes Lawyer Helping Residents in Mesa, Glendale, and Scottsdale

 In short, misdemeanor convictions may lead to a 6-month prison sentence and a fine up to $2,500 and probation while more serious felony charges can result in significant fines and longer prison sentences.
 Under Arizona law, however, there are alternatives to prison sentences such as probation for the personal use and possession of drugs.
 In addition, a diversionary treatment program known as the Treatment Assessment Screening Center (TASC) offers treatment to first time offenders in lieu of stiffer penalties.
 John W. Blischak has extensive knowledge of these sentencing alternatives and works to help clients avoid jail time.

-For over 25 years, the Blischak Law Firm has vigorously defended clients against drug crimes in Arizona such as marijuana possession, possession with intent to sell, possession or use of dangerous drugs and trafficking or manufacturing dangerous drugs.
+For over 25 years, Blischak Law Firm has vigorously defended clients against drug crimes in Arizona such as marijuana possession, possession with intent to sell, possession or use of dangerous drugs and trafficking or manufacturing dangerous drugs.
 Although the drug laws are complicated and a conviction can lead to imprisonment, we have the skills and resources to devise successful defense strategies.

 In a marijuana possession case, for example, the state must be able to prove beyond a reasonable doubt that you were knowingly in possession of the drug.
 In addition, drug possession cases often involve constitutional violations by law enforcement such as illegal search and seizure.
 This often occurs when drugs are found during a traffic stop, and the police did not have a justifiable reason to stop someone.
 Similarly, situations often arise when the police fail to recite the Miranda warnings and do not inform the accused of his or her right to remain silent.

 Regardless of the charges you are facing or the circumstances of the alleged crime, it is crucial to have an experienced criminal defense attorney in your corner.
-A conviction will not only lead to a loss of your freedom, your reputation will be damaged, making it hard for you to find a job or rent an apartment.
+A conviction will not only lead to a loss of your freedom, but your reputation will also be damaged, making it hard for you to find a job or rent an apartment.
 We will work diligently to have the charges dropped or to win an acquittal at trial.
 In some cases, it may be possible to have the charges reduced.
-If you are under investigation or have been charged with a drug crime, call our office today at (602) 252-1984 or fill out a contact form for a free consultation.
+If you are under investigation or have been charged with a drug crime, call our office today at (602) 999-1951 or fill out a contact form for a free consultation.